newrelic-experimental/newrelic-infra-k8s-singleton/README.md

 ## Contributing

-We encourage your contributions to improve [Project Name]!
+We encourage your contributions to improve the New Relic Infrastructure K8s Singleton!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**